Take Time to Appreciate Life

 July 15, 2019

 We are all running as fast as we can, all the time it seems.
-Over the weekend, I read an interesting article about using business tools to keep families organized and it just reminded me of the saying, “We are human beings, not human doings” (which Google says is attributed to everyone from the Dalai Lama to Kurt Vonnegut!).
+Over the weekend, I read an interesting article about using business tools to keep families organized.
+It just reminded me of the saying, “We are human beings, not human doings” (which Google says is attributed to everyone from the Dalai Lama to Kurt Vonnegut!).
 We need to take time to appreciate life as it happens.
 I think it’s even more important when things are tough.
 Even on a terrible day, there are beautiful things to see and hear and smell.
 When we are under pressure, I think it is a form of self-care to stop even for a few moments, and find something to appreciate.

 Regardless of who said it first, it’s a reminder that we need to have down time; time to just think and create and process.